Hannah-Moon/MathStories/Reference/Oncology E-Learning for Undergraduate. A Prospective Randomized Controlled Trial.md

 - "In this sense, the realization of a random- ized, controlled crossover study with similar content between the groups, evaluating the level of knowledge about oncology in undergraduate students, pre- and post-intervention, will al- low the evaluation of potential questions raised by previous studies."

 ## Method
-- Design: A prospective, controlled, randomized, and crossover study without blinding
+### Design: A prospective, controlled, randomized, and crossover study without blinding
+### Setting
-- Setting: BFundamentals of Oncological Physiotherapy
+- "Fundamentals of Oncological Physiotherapy" 4 years in duration class
+- Older than 18 years, with a weighted average grade ≥ 5.0
+- Lecture title: BImportance of Clinical Trials and Physiotherapy in the Epidemiological Context of Cancer was given to all enrolled
+- Informed consent forms and obtained.
+- Sociodemographic questionnaire.